exercism/elixir-analyzer/README.md

   # This is DSL for describing the test to be done
   # This describes that a solution should have a typespec for the two_fer function
-  feature "has spec" do
+  feature_test "has spec" do

-    mentor_message "elixir.two_fer.no_specification"
+    status   :test # :skip -- optional
-    severity :info # or :disapprove or :refer match :all # :any, :none, :one
+    find     :all # :any, :none, :one
-    # status :test # :skip
+    on_fail  :info # or :disapprove or :refer comment  Constants.two_fer_no_specification # may also be a string

     # the form of the code that you are looking for
     # you may include more than one form block